jasoncarcamo/shoe-comp-api/README.md

 Launches the test runner in the interactive watch mode.<br/>

 ## Api url: https://salty-brushlands-63375.herokuapp.com
+For demo purpose you can use:
+- Email: email@email.com
+- Password: Password11!

 ## Summary
 The Api makes requests to a private database on heroku.
 Features include endpoints for creating users and complete control of creating, editing, and deleting orders.